aleskandro/nextcloud-kobo/README.md

 ## Features

-- **Automatic Synchronization**: Syncs specified folders from Nextcloud to a designated folder on your Kobo eReader every time it connects to the internet.
+- **Automatic Synchronization**: Syncs specified folders from Nextcloud to a designated folder on your Kobo eReader.
+The software relies on shares-as-webdav every time it connects to the internet.
 - **Support for Multiple Remotes**: Manage and sync multiple Nextcloud endpoints and folders.
 - **Daemon Mode**: Runs quietly in the background as a daemon process.